riogu/henceforth/docs/reference/src/intro.md

 Control flow is also handled by the compiler, so that, for example, __every__ branch of an if statement starts with the same stack.

 ### Strong Static Typing
-Despite its low-level feel, Henceforth is statically typed with types like i32, i64, string, and bool.
+Despite its low-level feel, Henceforth is statically typed with types like `i32`, `f32`, `string`, and `bool`.
 The type system ensures stack operations are safe and well-defined.

 ## Quick Feature Overview
 ### Functions with Stack-Based Arguments